bareos/bareos/docs/manuals/en/new_main_reference/source/chapter27/win32.rst

 :index:`[TAG=Problem->Windows Ownership and Permissions] <pair: Problem; Windows Ownership and Permissions>` :index:`[TAG=Windows->Ownership and Permissions Problems] <pair: Windows; Ownership and Permissions Problems>`

 If you restore files backed up from Windows to an alternate directory, Bareos may need to create some higher level directories that were not saved (or restored).
 In this case, the File daemon will create them under the SYSTEM account because that is the account that Bareos runs under as a service and with full access permission.
 However, there may be cases where you have problems accessing those files even if you run as administrator.
 In principle, Microsoft supplies you with the way to cease the ownership of those files and thus change the permissions.
-However, a much better solution to working with and changing Win32 permissions is the program **SetACL**, which can be found at `http://setacl.sourceforge.net/ <http://setacl.sourceforge.net/>`_.
+However, a much better solution to working with and changing Win32 permissions is the program SetACL, which can be found at `http://setacl.sourceforge.net/ <http://setacl.sourceforge.net/>`_.

 If you have not installed Bareos while running as Administrator and if Bareos is not running as a Process with the userid (User Name) SYSTEM, then it is very unlikely that it will have sufficient permission to access all your files.